7.17 Catastrophic Leave Bank

 Leave Bank Program.
 To receive benefits under the program, you must have at least

-two years of service with the university or the university and another state agency
+one year of service with the university or the university and another state agency

 or institution of higher education.
 The employment does not have to be continuous,